-This book covers
+This book covers:

-- what you should know about cancer treatment, eating well, and eating problems - how feelings can affect appetite - hints to manage eating problems - how to eat well after cancer treatment ends - foods and drinks to help with certain eating problems - ways to learn more
+- What you should know about cancer treatment, eating well, and eating problems - How feelings can affect appetite - Hints to manage eating problems - How to eat well after cancer treatment ends - Foods and drinks to help with certain eating problems - Ways to learn more

 Talk with your doctor, nurse, or dietitian about any eating problems that might affect you during cancer treatment.
-They may suggest that you read certain sections in this book or follow some of the tips.
+He or she may suggest that you read certain sections or follow some of the tips.